...

 Kichijōji Goen Jizō (吉祥寺御縁地蔵)

-Kichijōji Goen Jizō is the spot to visit for those looking for a life partner and good relationships.
-The statue is on the first floor of Kichijōji Jizō Building (吉祥寺じぞうビル).
-Because of the bright red pillars, you definitely won’t miss the building when walking past it.
+Kichijōji Goen Jizō is the spot to visit for those looking for a life partner and a healthy and loving relationship.
+The statue is located on the first floor of Kichijōji Jizō Building (吉祥寺じぞうビル).
+Because of the bright red pillars, you definitely won’t miss the building when walking past it!

 Entering the building is like being transported to Kyoto’s small alley.
 At the end of the corridor is the Jizō Bodhisattva, which brings pilgrims good connections.
 As the company believes that a wonderful relationship starts with a smile, the statue here is really smiley.
 Apparently, the statue was properly enshrined by holding a ritual by the monk of Suzumushi-dera Temple (鈴虫寺) in Kyoto.